A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 that she was twisting the newspaper so tightly it was tearing.

-'Am i doing the right thing', she asked herself
+'Am I doing the right thing?', she asked herself

 A look of sadness came across her face

-on those usually smiling Irish eyes with
+on those usually smiling Irish eyes, with

 the painful hurt within.

-'Its best for the children', she told her-
+It's best for the children, she told her-

 self shaking her head as if awakening